 Many MySQL client programs set a program_name attribute with a value equal to the client name.
 For example, mysqladmin and mysqldump set program_name to mysqladmin and mysqldump, respectively.
+MySQL Shell sets program_name to mysqlsh.

 Some MySQL client programs define additional attributes: